DefineRust/Scrambl/README.md

 # Scrambl
-The simplest word scrambling chat puzzle game for Garry's Mod!
+The simplest word-scrambling chat-based puzzle game for Garry's Mod!